litebird/litebird_sim/docs/source/observations.rst

 noise correlation between the detectors.
 This uniform distribution across MPI processes necessitates the transfer of large TOD arrays across multiple MPI processes, which complicates the code implementation and may potentially lead to significant performance overhead.
-To save us from this situation, the :class:`Observation` class accepts an argument ``det_blocks_attributes`` that is a list of string objects specifying the detector attributes to create the group of detectors.
+To save us from this situation, the :class:`.Observation` class accepts an argument ``det_blocks_attributes`` that is a list of string objects specifying the detector attributes to create the group of detectors.
 Once the detector groups are made, the detectors are distributed to the MPI processes in such a way that all the detectors of a group reside on the same MPI process.

-If a valid ``det_blocks_attributes`` argument is passed to the :class:`Observation` class, the arguments ``n_blocks_det`` and ``n_blocks_time`` are ignored.
+If a valid ``det_blocks_attributes`` argument is passed to the :class:`.Observation` class, the arguments ``n_blocks_det`` and ``n_blocks_time`` are ignored.
 Since the ``det_blocks_attributes`` creates the detector blocks dynamically, the ``n_blocks_time`` is computed during runtime using the size of MPI communicator and